piougy/CzechIdMng/MIGRATION.md

 - To be up to date.
 Some third party libraries cannot be used with our old devstack.
 - Remove obsolete deprecated classes and methods.

+## Backend
+In this chapter will be describe migration for the backend part of IdM.

 > Note for **administator**:  is needed to read [Before ugrade](#before-upgrade) and [Configuration section](#configuration-properties).

 > Note for **module developer**: is needed to read [Update custom module guide](#update-custom-module) and related conceptual and breaking changes.

 > Note for **product developer:** is needed to read it all :).

 ### Upgraded libraries